jonahb/jira-card/README.md

 * Context Path (blank for sites hosted on atlassian.net)
 * Your initials (for branch prefixes)

-These will be saved in `~/.jira-card/config.yml`.

-## Warning

-Configuration data including password is stored in plain text in `~/.jira-card/config.yml`.
-Patch to store the password in the keychain, anyone?
+These will be saved in `~/.jira-card/config.yml`. _Warning:_ Configuration data is stored in plain text.

 ## Issue-type Prefixes